partnershipsforbettermedicaid/partnershipsforbettermedicaid.github.io/README.md

-# Partnerships for Better Medicaid
+# Partnerships for Improved Medicaid Community-based Care

-An abstract paper exploring the feasibility of partnerships between state Medicaid offices a states colleges and universities to provide better care options to Medicaid recipients.
+An abstract paper exploring the feasibility of partnerships between state Medicaid offices a states colleges and universities to provide better community-based care to Medicaid recipients.

 ## My Personal Story